GrahamPaasch/simple-musical-accompaniment/README.md

 - Report bugs and request features
 - Submit pull requests with improvements
 - Create additional presets or chord patterns
-- Improve the tuning algorithms
+- Improve the audio synthesis and timing

 ## License